Down to the Countryside Movement: Background

 The Cultural Revolution started with Mao reaching out to high school students for ideological and material support.
 They were asked to target teachers viewed as possessing or propagating capitalist views and rebelling against them, which many were open to due to high academic pressure.
 During that time, the Red Guards participated in parades, mass meetings, and propagation and distribution of the Little Red Book.
 At this point, the politics initiated by Mao's government, along with the diminishing crops, had left the country in dire financial straits.
-Mao saw this as a prime opportunity to sow chaos and push the country towards the downfall of the old system, leaving a blank slate from which a reconstruction based on complete Communism would emerge.
-Thus, the central government did little to nothing to stop or discourage the Red Guards' acts, no matter how abusive.

-Eventually, though, once Mao's cabinet tried to rein them in to start their program, most Red Guard squads refused to stop their activities, believing their fight not to be complete yet (or being unwilling to lose the privileges they held in the name of class struggle).
-Mao drastically changed his views about them and set up to break their power base by splitting them up.
+On 22 December 1968, People's Daily published Mao's instructions that "urban youth should go to the villages to be reeducated by poor peasants."
 From December 1968 onward, millions of educated urban youth, consisting of secondary school graduates and students, were mobilized and sent "up to the mountains and down to the villages" i.e. to rural villages and to frontier settlements.
-In these areas, they had to build up and take root, to receive reeducation from the poor and lower-middle peasants".
+In these areas, they had to build up and take root, to receive reeducation from the poor and lower-middle peasants.
+Many youths joined the movement enthusiastically; many only joined because they were required to.

 Ten percent of the 1970 urban population was relocated.
 The population grew from 500 million to 700 million people in China.
 One way for Mao to handle the population growth was to send people to the countryside.
-Mao was from the countryside and wanted all educated youth to have experience there.
+From an ideological perspective, Mao believed many urban young people were adversely affected by material comfort in the cities, and that working in the countryside would help them embrace a role as successors to China's revolution and to embrace the virtues of the peasantry.
 This was a way for high school students to better integrate themselves into the working class.
 "In the beginning, the Cultural Revolution exhilarated me because suddenly I felt that I was allowed to think with my own head and say what was on my mind".
-While many believed that this was a great opportunity to transform themselves into a strong socialist youth, many students could not deal with the harsh life and died in the process of reeducation.
+The movement also sought to alleviate urban rural unemployment among the youth, which had increased as urban populations did.

 Among the major genres of literature during the Cultural Revolution were novels about the experiences of sent-down youth.
 These included novels written by sent-down youths themselves, such as Zhang Kangkang's 1975 novel Dividing Line and Zhang Changgong's 1973 novel Youth.